- Former president of State Bar of Georgia, which includes all lawyers and judges in the state.

 - Lead author of eleven annual editions of a book on Georgia personal injury practice.

-- Became the first Georgia lawyer to earn three board certifications from the National Board of Trial Advocacy, in Civil Trial Advocacy, Civil Pretrial Advocacy, and Truck Accident Law.
+- First Georgia lawyer to earn three board certifications from the National Board of Trial Advocacy, in Civil Trial Advocacy, Civil Pretrial Advocacy, and Truck Accident Law.

 An Atlanta-based trial attorney, Mr. Shigley has been representing individuals, families and small businesses in cases of serious personal injury, wrongful death and insurance disputes statewide in Georgia for over 40 years.

 A graduate of Furman University and Emory University Law School (where he has been an adjunct instructor in trial techniques and small firm practice), Mr. Shigley also completed the Ultimate Trial Advocacy course at Harvard Law School, an executive education program at Harvard Kennedy School of Government and several regional programs of the Gerry Spence Trial Lawyers College.